blotta/howto/ssd_optimize.howto.md

 ```
 NOOP is the simplest I/O scheduler for the Linux kernel.
 All incoming requests are inserted into a simple first-in-first-out (FIFO) queue.
 Deadline is smarter by imposing a deadline on all I/O operations to prevent starvation of requests.
 Read queues are given higher priority as read requests have an expiration time of 500ms, while write requests expire in 5 seconds, by default.

-The one currently in use is the one between brakets.
+The one currently in use is the one between brackets.
 Switch with the command:
 ```bash
  # echo deadline > /sys/block/sdX/queue/scheduler
  $ cat /sys/block/sdX/queue/scheduler